WokLibCodeClub/Hello-Python/step2/step2.md

 then type ```mynumber < 5```.
 Will this be True or False?
 (The console will tell you it's True.)
 You could change the variable to a different number, say 7 (type ```mynumber = 7```), then check ```mynumber < 5``` again and this time it will tell you this statement is False.

-Another comparison we often want to do is to find out if two things are equal to one another.
+Another comparison we often want to do is to check if two things are equal to one another.
 But if you type into the console

 ``` python
 5 = 5